‘Filled with fear’: Former Hong Kong student leader seeks UK asylum

 Elaborating on the situation on X, Frances Hui, the policy and advocacy coordinator for the Committee for Freedom in Hong Kong Foundation, said that during those meetings, Chung was “coerced to provide details of every interpersonal interaction that he made – who he met [names and contact info], where they met [and] what they discussed.
 They also obtained access to his bank statements, financial aid applications etc …”

-The officers also offered him money to “snitch on others” and mentioned arranging a trip to China, she added.
+The officers also offered him money to “snitch on others” and mentioned arranging a trip to China, she added, while Chung said he was prevented from seeking help from a lawyer or anyone else because of a confidentiality clause surrounding his interactions with the national security police.

+Chow, whose parents were called in for questioning by police on Friday after the 27-year-old failed to report to police as part of her bail conditions, cited the authorities’ constant scrutiny among the reasons for her decision.

+She too had been jailed previously – for unauthorised assembly – and also remained under tight monitoring after her release.

-Chung said he had also signed a document that prohibited him from disclosing his interactions with the national security police, which meant he could not seek help from a lawyer, and that he was convinced that his civic freedoms would never be restored despite completing his sentence.
+Chung cited similar reasons to Chow for his decision to go into exile, saying he was convinced that his civic freedoms would never be restored, despite completing his sentence.

 “Every time I was interviewed by national security personnel, I was filled with fear,” he wrote.
 “I was afraid that they would accuse me of endangering national security and ask me to prove my innocence.”

-Chung decided he would persuade the prison service to allow him to travel overseas for Christmas and submitted flight tickets to Okinawa, accommodation and other information to secure the necessary permissions.
+Chung persuaded the prison service to allow him to travel overseas for Christmas and submitted flight tickets to Okinawa, accommodation and other information to secure the necessary permissions.

 On the southern Japanese island, after seeking advice from people and organisations in the United States, UK and Canada, he decided it was best for him to travel to Britain.